Roth 401(k) vs. Roth IRA: Key differences

 Weighing the pros and cons

-- To get a complete picture of your retirement readiness, sign up for Empower’s free online financial tools.
-You can use these tools to form a personalized retirement plan and see how likely you are to meet your goals.
+- To get a complete picture of your retirement readiness, you can use Empower’s free online financial tools.
+These tools can help you form a personalized retirement plan and see how likely you are to meet your goals.

 - Consider talking to a financial professional to help guide you through these types of important retirement decisions.